The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/esmodules.md

 ![The client server interaction](img/client-server-interaction.png)

-However, we only get to this point once we **deploy** our project on a **server hosting service**.
-Until that point, we need to simulate this HTTP request and response cycle using a **development server** like **Live Server**.

-With a development server, our computer acts as both the client and the server.
+With a **development server**, we can simulate this **HTTP request-response cycle** by having our computer act as both the client and the server.

+### Live Server

+While it is easy enough to build a server of your own using [Express](../mod-8-backend/1-intro-to-express.md), we can also use a tool like Live Server.

 **Do the following to add live server to your environment**:
 * Go to the VS Code Extension library and find Live Server.
 Install it.